meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 Note that this may take a long time to run depending on your parameters because of the shrinker.
 The shrinker will try to find a specific range of values to produce the bug, but because the bug is not linked to the specific value, it will not be able to meaningfully shrink.

 For example, here is an excerpt of console output that would happen if you are able to provoke the bug.
-Here, we see that the postcondition for `AskLength` failed at the barrier of 50 results in the queue, and because we used those `deriving` statements before, we get the best pretty-printing for property-based testing I've ever seen!
+Here, I see that the postcondition for `AskLength` failed at the barrier of 50 results in the queue, and because I used those `deriving` statements before, I get the best pretty-printing for property-based testing I've ever seen!

 ```bash
 Model [+0